 When you attend networking events, you may wonder why the effort you put into finding investors rarely leads to commensurate value.

-This is because many investors rely on personal recommendations and the analysis of their staff, so they rarely stumble upon random entrepreneurs in a crowd.
+This is because many investors rely on personal recommendations and the analysis of their staff, so they seldom discover random entrepreneurs in a crowd.

-However, there are ways to increase your chances of discovery.
-And maybe, just maybe, you will receive an invitation to pitch.
+However, you can increase your chances of discovery.
+And maybe, just maybe, you’ll receive an invitation to pitch.

-Look for collaborators: A networking event is a place to find chemistry.
+A networking event is the perfect place to find chemistry.
 Is someone working on a similar project?
-Could there be a yin to your yang in the crowd?
-Perhaps someone who excels at marketing while you thrive in tech.
-Partnering with others can help you create something that cannot be ignored.
+Could someone in the crowd be the yin to your yang?
+Maybe they excel at marketing while you thrive in tech.
+By partnering with others, you can build something too good to ignore.

-Tell a personal story: If you get a chance to pitch, share why you care so deeply about your product.
-What personal experience fueled your passion?
+If you get the chance to pitch, share why you care deeply about your product.
+What personal experience fuels your passion?
 Why would you rather fail than give up on your idea?

 Thank you for reading.